 - Health and Safety Policies and Procedures are developed to assist in maintaining a safe working environment for all employees, under the purview of an Occupational Safety and Health Committee. - Regular visits to operating units within the Group by Executive Directors and key members of the Management. - The Group is ISO 9001-2015 certified.
-The effectiveness of the system of internal control is also reviewed through the ISO 9001 Quality Management System certification evidenced by the range of controls and processes that have already been established, to create efficiencies by aligning and streamlining processes throughout the organization.
+The effectiveness of the system of internal control is also reviewed through the ISO 9001 Quality Management Systems certification be evident by the range of controls and processes that have already been established, to create efficiencies by aligning and streamlining processes throughout the organization. - Amid the COVID-19 pandemic, the Group has complied with the standard operating procedure (SOP) set by the Government and has introduced a set of business continuity plan by placing priority on the health and safety of the employees and customers, distribution of masks and hand sanitisers, sanitising workplace regularly especially common areas, put up posters to create hygiene awareness, weekly standard operating procedures (SOP) briefing, weekly hostel inspections, split operations mode across various locations, separating workforce and ensuring adherence to social distancing requirements, introduced flexible working arrangement to enable employees to work from home, enhanced supply chain management to better serve our customers following the implementation of various lockdowns and closely follow up on potential leads.